 But some do.

 Anthony Cumia’s influence goes far beyond the people and ideas he platforms.
 It’s also in the people he inspires, like Christopher Cantwell, an Opie & Anthony fan who tested his mettle in the open mic circuit before finding his voice in neo-Nazi broadcasting.
-Another acolyte is a man named Patrick Milligan.
-In the early 2000s, Milligan launched a website honoring Opie & Anthony.
-He called it Cringe Humor, using it initially as a repository for news, reviews, and opinion pieces about the comedy community.
+The show also made an impression on a man named Patrick Milligan.
+In the early 2000s, Milligan launched a website called Cringe Humor, using it initially as a repository for news, reviews, and opinion pieces about the comedy community, including Opie & Anthony.
 As the site grew, he began producing shows around New York City with his favorite comics, like Opie & Anthony regulars Rich Vos and Jim Florentine.

-In 2005, he partnered with a group of fellow comedy lovers—Cris Italia, the editor of a vaccine-skeptic magazine; his brother, Paul Italia, a real estate agent; and later Dave Kimowitz, a talent manager—to transform Cringe Humor into a production and management firm, signing club stalwart Dante Nero as their first client.
+In 2005, he partnered with a group of fellow comedy lovers—Cris Italia, then the editor of Spectrum magazine, which focused on autism-related issues and featured cover stories on Jenny McCarthy and Robert F. Kennedy, Jr.; his brother, Paul Italia, a real estate agent; and later Dave Kimowitz, a talent manager—to transform Cringe Humor into a production and management firm, signing club stalwart Dante Nero as their first client.
 Their mission was to promote the “cringe” style of comedy.

 What was cringe?
 Milligan defined the genre early on as “comedy that would offend many close minded individuals,” and its practitioners as “comedians who aren’t afraid to tackle subjects many ‘safe’ performers won’t touch.”
 As Kimowitz later described it, “We were the original rape joke people.”
 These are euphemisms, of course.
 Cringe means angry and aggrieved, hateful and bigoted.
 Milligan’s list of “awful comedians” included the categories “Ethnic Garbage,” “Racial Garbage,” and “Female.”
 (Misogyny was a running theme: In a 2007 blog post titled “Here’s to you, Slutty Female Comedians!” he wrote, “Who cares if you are funny?
 Odds are you are not.
 That’s why the good Lord gave you breasts, an ass and a vagina, and most of all a mouth.”)